BeamMP/Docs/docs/en/game/getting-started.md

 ### **2a.
 Windows Installation**

-!!!note

-    As of April 1st, 2026, the MSI installer is an "unrecognized app" according to Windows Defender SmartScreen.

-    To bypass this warning, click 'More info', then click 'Run anyway'.

 1. Go to [beammp.com](https://beammp.com/) and click the 'Download Now' button.
-2. Run the `BeamMP_Installer.msi` installer and follow the instructions.
+2. Run the `BeamMP_Installer.exe` installer and follow the instructions.
 3. The BeamMP Launcher icon should appear on your desktop.
 If not, just search for “BeamMP” in the Windows search bar.

 !!!note